 When removing users from your Looker instance, it is highly recommended that you disable these user accounts, as opposed to deleting them.
-This can be done by navigating to Admin > Users, selecting Edit next to the user and changing their account status to Disabled.
+This can be done by navigating to Admin > Users, selecting Edit next to the user, and changing their account status to Disabled.

-When you delete a user, the user’s personal space is deleted, thereby moving all of their looks and dashboards to the Trash folder.
-Admins can recover deleted content from the trash before it is emptied, and if the content was originally in the deleted user’s personal space, will go into the space of the admin that restored it.
+When you delete a user, the user’s personal space is deleted, thereby moving all of their Looks and dashboards to the Trash folder.
+Admins can recover deleted content from the trash before it is emptied, and if the content was originally in the deleted user’s personal space, it will go into the space of the admin that restored it.

 Lastly, historical usage information for the user (which can be explored via the Admin → Usage page, as well as through i__looker) will be lost if the user is deleted, as opposed to disabled.

 For these reasons, it is highly recommended that you disable, rather than delete Looker users!